Past Book Award Winners

 2022 –Bit by Bit: Social Research in the Digital Age, Matthew J. Salganik

-2021 – Applied Qualitative Research Design: A Total Quality Framework Approach, Margaret R. Roller and Paul J. Lavrakas
+2021 – Applied Qualitative Research Design: A Total Quality Framework Approach, Margaret R. Roller & Paul J. Lavrakas

-2020 – Practical Tools for Designing and Weighting Survey Samples, Richard Valliant, Frauke Kreuter and Jill Dever
+2020 – Practical Tools for Designing and Weighting Survey Samples, Richard Valliant, Frauke Kreuter & Jill Dever

 2019 – Hearing the Other Side: Deliberative versus Participatory Democracy, Diana C. Mutz